 Metformin and Prediabetes

-Prediabetes, also known as impaired glucose tolerance, is a condition in which blood sugar levels are higher than usual but not yet high enough to be classified as type 2 diabetes.
-It is considered a warning sign and an opportunity to take preventive measures to avoid the progression of full-blown diabetes.
-The 125 mg/dL blood sugar indicates a higher-than-normal glucose concentration in the bloodstream.
+Prediabetes, also known as impaired glucose tolerance, is a condition where blood sugar levels are higher than normal but not high enough to be classified as type 2 diabetes.
+It serves as a warning sign and an opportunity to take preventive measures to avoid progressing to full-blown diabetes.
+A blood sugar level of 125 mg/dL indicates a higher-than-normal glucose concentration in the bloodstream.

 Do I need Metformin for Prediabetes?